Paracord survival bracelets are a great tool inside your survival kit. Learn 17 different paracord bracelet patterns you can make here!

 1. Fishtail Paracord Survival Bracelet

 This simple bracelet is fairly easy to make and can be a good training ground for beginners.
-It also deploys quickly and is lightweight.
+It deploys quickly and is lightweight as well.
 It is also named as it is because it looks like the tail of the fish once done.

 2. Law Enforcement Style Paracord Survival Bracelet

 The law enforcement style bracelet is made for optimum utility and ruggedness.
-This style is also usually used by law enforcement officers with two blue stripes and one center stripe in black.
-This is a basic style of making that is also great for beginners.
+It’s called that because this style is usually used by law enforcement officers with two blue stripes and one center stripe in black.
+This is one of the basic styles that is great for beginners to start with.

 3. Blaze Bar Quick Deploy Paracord Survival Bracelet